keypom/keypom-docs/docs/Tutorials/welcome.md

 sidebar_label: 'Home'
 ---
 # Examples and Tutorials
 Welcome to the examples and tutorials section of Keypom's developer documentation.
-Here you'll learn how to use the power of Keypom to make your life easier!
+Here you'll learn how to use the power of Keypom to creating some awesome user onboarding experiences.

 There are several ways to get started using Keypom.

 ## Basic Tutorials

-The basic tutorials are meant as introductory guides that will help you create your first Keypom drops and understand the differences between the [types](/Concepts/Keypom%20Protocol/Github%20Readme/Types%20of%20Drops/introduction.md) of Keypom drops and the assets they contain.
-All drops created in these tutorials forgo [drop congfigurations](../Concepts/Keypom%20Protocol/Github%20Readme/Types%20of%20Drops/customization-homepage.md) to keep it simple.
+The basic tutorials are meant as introductory guides that will help you create your first Keypom drops and understand the differences between the [types](/Concepts/Keypom%20Protocol/Github%20Readme/Types%20of%20Drops/introduction.md) of drops and the assets they contain.
+All drops created in these tutorials skip [drop congfigurations](../Concepts/Keypom%20Protocol/Github%20Readme/Types%20of%20Drops/customization-homepage.md) to keep it simple.

 It is recommended you read through the [Getting Started](Basics/getting-started.md) guide before going into the tutorials.